 What is anxiety?

-Due to our evolution we are programmed to look out for threats and risks.
-When our brain identifies a threat, it does its job by alerting us to the danger, by causing us to feel anxious.
+Evolution has programmed us to look out for threats and risks.
+When our brain identifies a threat, it alerts us to the danger, by causing us to feel anxious.
 Obviously this has a survival value.
 People who don’t notice threats are unlikely to survive long in our world.

-The problem arises if the brain causes us to feel anxious when the threat is minimal, or perhaps doesn’t exist at all, or when being anxious gets in the way of resolving the threat, rather than helping with the solution.
+The problem arises if the brain causes us to feel anxious when the threat is minimal, or perhaps doesn’t exist at all, or when being anxious becomes a problem in itself, rather than helping with the solution.

 Being anxious, which can also be called worrying, or being fearful, or being tense, or feeling stressed can show up in many different ways (see types of anxiety below).
 The main general point that can be made about anxiety is that it is a signal from our mind/body system that there is an issue that needs to be addressed.
 Ongoing anxiety not only undermines our general sense of well-being, it can also lead to health problems.